technologiesoutcomes/assignments/assignments7/README.md

 2. Your technical requirement calls for a full end-2-end encryption of traffic between the client and backend servers through an AWS Application Load Balancer.
 Describe how you would set up this configuration.

 3. How does the AWS Application Load Balancer determine which are the healthy backend servers to route traffic to?
+(Check this docuement https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html)

 4. The main configurable components of the AWS Application Load Balancers are given below.
 Describe each of these and how they are related to one another.
 * Listeners